cybozu-go/moco/docs/reconcile.md

 The StatefulSet will be updated when:

-- The fields under `spec` of MySQLCluster are modified.
+- Some fields under `spec` of MySQLCluster are modified.
 - `my.cnf` for mysqld is updated.
 - the version of the reconciler used to reconcile the StatefulSet is obsoleted.
 - the image of moco-agent given to the controller is updated.